 - Use whiteboard markers or paint pens to draw on the windows (just check in an inconspicuous spot that they rub off first)

-- Download Duolingo (there is a free version) and teach the kids to say a couple of greetings in different languages.
+- Download Duolingo (there is a free version) and teach the kids to say a couple of greetings in different languages

 - Make mud pies – fill disposable containers with mud, decorate them with leaves, flowers and nuts

 - Look at how to draw tutorials on YouTube.
-You could even laminate and display your favourites.
+You could even laminate and display your favourites

-- Hold a silent disco – put on headphones and dance til your hearts content.
+- Hold a silent disco – put on headphones and dance til your hearts content

 - Brighten your day and plan your next family holiday – look at magazines, brochures, websites and travel shows for inspiration.
+Will it be a cruise, camping, roadtrip or overseas holiday?

-- Arrange your bookshelves and the kids’ bookshelves into colour blocks.
+- Arrange your bookshelves into colour blocks

 For more rainy day inspiration browse: